Toe Touches - How to - Exercise Library

 • None

-• Lay flat on your back with your legs perpendicular to the floor (legs straight up in the air).
+• Lie on your back with your legs extended straight up toward the ceiling.

 Coaching Points